• Home

 • creationDate: The time this context was recorded at UNIX epoch time in milliseconds.

-• user (version 1 only): The same schema as user objects for feature flag evaluation.
+• context (version 4 only): The same schema as context objects for feature flag evaluation.

 Click events